phoenixthinker/PoeGPTchatbots/README.md

 # PoeGPTchatbots
-Some useful chatbots created via the free Poe.com platform.
+Some useful or interesting chatbots created via the free Poe.com platform.
 (ChatGPT as base)

 ## Chatbot1: EasyProblemSolver